How to Create Planner Stickers with Your Cricut. Learn how to create stickers for your planner with the Cricut Explore.

 Note: All of the measurements I use are sized to fit in the Erin Condren Life Planner.

 Delete the bottom layer so it is just one layer.

-Click edit.
-Click the lock next to the size to be able to fully customize your dimensions.
+Click Edit.
+Click the unlock next to the size to be able to fully customize your dimensions.
 Edit the size to 0.25″ wide x 1.875″ long.
 This will create a long but narrow flag shape.
 After you edit the image size, be sure to lock the dimensions in place so the flag doesn’t become distorted as you work.